jsong00505/Coding-Practice/backjoon/README.md

 # Backjoon-Study

 [Backjoon](https://www.acmicpc.net) is the one of Algorithm Online Judgement Site in Korea.
 Difficulty is not bad, and the site support a lot of programming languages.
-Also, he provides online courses for strategy solving algorithms
+Also, he provides online courses for strategy solving algorithms.

 [(24/29 solved)](https://www.acmicpc.net/user/jsong00505)